zazharr/PS8lite/README.md

     groups.
 3. Also, to minimize cognitive load, you will use the same data and model formula as in PS7 on LASSO.

+## What’s due when?

+1. By **Friday 4/17 9pm Eastern** (note evening due time) you must submit all your work on GitHub.
+2. However instead of submiting work as you have been until now, we’re going to practice the “GitHub Pull Request” flow.
+This is how crowd-sourced open source collaboration on GitHub works.

 ## Evaluation criteria